2. Who we are

 6. Where we store your data

-- 6.1 We may transfer your collected data to third parties for storage outside the European Economic Area (EEA) in connection with the above purposes.
-For example, your personal data may be processed outside the EEA to fulfil your order and/or it may be processed to administer payment.
+6.1 As required, we will transfer your collected data to third parties for storage outside the UK in connection with the above purposes.
+For example, your personal data will be processed outside the UK to fulfil your order and/or be processed to administer payment.

-- 6.6 We have implemented security measures such as a firewall to protect any data and maintain a high level of security.
+6.5 We have implemented security measures such as a firewall and other cyber security to protect any data and maintain a high level of security.

-- 6.7 Notwithstanding the security measures that we take, it is important to remember that the transmission of data via the internet may not be completely secure and that you are advised to take suitable precautions when transmitting to us data via the internet and you take the risk that any sending of that data turns out to be not secure despite our efforts.
+6.6 Notwithstanding the security measures that we take, it is important to remember that the transmission of data via the internet is not completely secure and that you are advised to take suitable precautions when transmitting to us data via the internet and you take the risk that any sending of that data turns out to be not secure despite our efforts.

 7. Retention of Data